 There are a few reasons you would want to reseed a dead lawn.
 Weeds could overcrowd healthy grass.
 Seasonal changes could kill your grass.
 Therefore, reseeding your lawn becomes your best option for a thriving new lawn.

 Successful and effective reseeding starts with removing the layer of dead grass covering the lawn soil.
-Assuming all other factors for a healthy lawn are met, spread the new seed, cover it with about ⅛ inches of soil and keep the ground moist.
+Spread the new seed, cover it with about ⅛ inches of soil and keep the ground moist.
 Monitor the progress until the seedlings emerge.

 Can you seed over dead grass?

 You can seed over dead grass on your current lawn.
 Usually, seeding over dead grass is done in preparation for when the old grass thins out.
-However, the chances of germination might be lower compared to seeding on a lawn where dead grass has been removed.
+However, the germination chances might be lower than seeding on a lawn where dead grass has been removed.

 Some seeds won’t reach the soil when you overseed without prior lawn preparation.
 While many of these seeds will not germinate, those sprouting on the thatch will have poorly anchored shallow roots.
 Consequently, they will be unlikely to survive.